No. Medicare Advantage plans are not the same as Medicare Supplements or Medigap policies.

 features and premiums each year.

-Out-of-pocket Limits.
-Medicare Advantage plans offer a maximum out-of-pocket limit (MOOP) for Medicare Part A and Medicare Part B coverage.
-The statutory max MOOP is $6,700 and this means that your Part A and Part B out-of-pocket expenses are capped at this level.
-A Medicare Advantage plan can change MOOP limits each year, but not exceed the maximum annual limit (again $6,700 for the past few years).
-Medigap Plan K and Plan L (where available) also provide for out-of pocket limits ($5,880 and $2,940 in 2020, respectively).
+Out-of-pocket Limits Medicare Advantage plans offer a maximum out-of-pocket limit (MOOP) for Medicare Part A and Medicare Part B coverage.
+The statutory max MOOP is $6,700 (increasing to $7,550 in 2021) and this means that your Part A and Part B out-of-pocket expenses are capped at this level.
+A Medicare Advantage plan can change MOOP limits each year, but not exceed the maximum annual limit (again $6,700 for the past few years, but (increasing to $7,550 in 2021).
+Medigap Plan K and Plan L (where available) also provide for out-of-pocket limits ($5,880 and $2,940 in 2020, respectively).
 Medigap Plan K and Plan L out-of-pocket limits can also change every year, for example, in 2010, the out-of-pocket limit was $4,620 for plan K and $2,310 for Plan L.

 [Sources include: Centers for Medicare and Medicaid Services, Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare, Publication 02110]